 The second of a two-course basic skills sequence emphasizing written English.
 Emphasis on intensive paragraph writing preparation, reading comprehension practice, writing brief essay responses to short articles and developing summarizing skills.
-Not Applicable to the Associate Degree

-IDIOMS IN AMERICAN ENGLISH

-PREREQUISITE: ESL 941.
-LECTURE: 3 hours per week.
+IDIOMS IN AMERICAN ENGLISH PREREQUISITE: ESL 941.

 This is a course designed for non-native students to recognize idiomatic expressions commonly used by native speakers.
 It will present instruction on the meaning and use of idioms as well as common problems to avoid.
 The course will offer extensive oral, written, reading and listening comprehension practice.